psaris/wordle/README.md

 place.
 This reveals much more information and drastically simplifies the search process.

-Another difference between mastermind and wordle is that while every possible mastermind guess can be the actual solution, wordle allows you to guess words that are not in the solution space.
+Another difference between Mastermind and Wordle is that while every possible Mastermind guess can be the actual solution, Wordle allows you to guess words that are not in the solution space.
 How do I know?
-The game solutions and all valid guesses are loaded by the web page and are available by inspecting the page source and clicking on the [main.7785bdf7.js][main] link (where the `7785bdf7` hash may be different for each person.
+The game solutions and all valid guesses are loaded by the web page and are available by inspecting the page source and clicking on the [main.7785bdf7.js][main] link (where the `7785bdf7` hash may change in the future.

 [main]:https://www.nytimes.com/games/wordle/main.7785bdf7.js